-Bluejay is dual listed on the London AIM market and Frankfurt Stock Exchange and primarily focussed on advancing the Pituffik Titanium Project in Greenland into production in 2018.
-With a defined resource in place, Pituffik has been proven to be the highest-grade mineral sand ilmenite project globally, and work is now underway to establish its significant size potential.
+Bluejay is dual listed on the London AIM market (JAY) and Frankfurt Stock Exchange and primarily focussed on advancing the Dundas Ilmenite project (previously known as the Pituffik Titanium Project) in Greenland into production in 2018.
+With a defined resource in place, Dundas has been proven to be the highest-grade mineral sand ilmenite project globally, and work is now underway to establish its significant size potential.

 Bluejay holds two additional projects in Greenland – the 194sq km Disko-Nuussuaq (‘Disko’) Magmatic Massive Sulphide (‘MMS’) nickel-copper-platinum project (‘Ni-Cu-PGM’), which has shown its potential to host mineralisation similar to the world’s largest nickel/copper sulphide mine Norilsk-Talnakh, and the 107sq km Kangerluarsuk Sed-Ex lead-zinc-silver project (‘Kangerluarsuk’), where historical work has recovered grades of 41% zinc, 9.3% lead and 596 g/t silver and identified four large-scale drill ready targets.
 Bluejay intends to conduct a high-powered, ground based, electromagnetic survey at Disko in Q4 2017 for the purposes of identifying optimum drill site locations for the possibility of drilling during 2018.

 The Company also has a 100% interest in a portfolio of copper, zinc and nickel projects in Finland.
 This multi-commodity portfolio has been restructured to be cost-sustainable whilst determining the best plan for future development.

 Bluejay maintains an active growth strategy and will review various opportunities that come to its attention to continue to deliver on its stated objective of acquiring high quality assets to expand and complement the its existing portfolio.